PochynokB/CMPUT-191-Assignment-3/README.md

 # Task
 Our task was to create a purchasing power parity index for a good of our choice.
 You can read about purchasing power parity here: https://en.wikipedia.org/wiki/Purchasing_power_parity.
 We chose to create an index for flour pricing because it is a basic good consumed in all countries which allows us to find interesting insights about how certain aspects of the world work.

-# These are the steps that we took in order to create our wheat pricing index!
+# These are the steps that we took in order to create our flour pricing index!

 ## 1. Importing pricing data on the flour product into a table from 'https://www.globalproductprices.com/rankings/flour_prices/'
 First, we scraped our data from its' source using the beautiful soup module in python and then cleaned the data into a table containing the countries and their prices per 1kg of flour.
 Here is a look at the table we have created: